 Femtofotografia is a research field that deals with capturing images at very high speed.

 What is it for?
 And who knows.
 To many things.
-First of all to 'photograph' the light, to study its behavior.
-But it can also serve to do astounding things, currently out of our reach, such as take a picture of an object hidden around a corner through the reflection of photons on an intermediate surface, on the object itself and then again on the intermediate surface towards the photographic lens.
+First of all to 'photograph' the light, to study its behaviour.
+But can be useful to even do amazing things, currently out of our reach, like photograph an image of an object hidden around a corner through the reflection of photons on an intermediate surface, on the object itself and then on new on intermediate surface towards the photographic lens.

-Three years ago the team of Prof. Ramesh Raskar surprised the world with the video of the first experiments (we propose it again).
-The latest developments tell us that the initial milestone has been successfully achieved: there is now a camera capable of capturing a trillion frames per second.
+Three years ago Prof. Ramesh Raskar's team surprised the world with the video of the first experiments (we present it again).
+The last developments tell us that the initial goal has been reached with success: There exists today a camera capable of capturing a trillion frames per second.
 To give you an idea, we were stuck at 24.

 A single nanosecond of time produces a 20 second video.
-Also to give you an idea, if this video were to shoot a bullet fired in the water it would last three years.
+Again to give you an idea, if this video were to film a bullet fired into water it would last three years.